Greek Corporate Law

 What Is an IKE and How Does It Compare?

-The IKE is a modern company type introduced to simplify business formation and operation, particularly for small and medium-sized enterprises.
-It offers limited liability to its partners, meaning that their personal assets are protected and only their contribution to the company is at risk.
+The IKE is a modern business structure designed to streamline the formation and operation of companies, particularly those classified as small or medium-sized enterprises (SMEs).
+IKE offers its partners limited liability, meaning their personal assets are protected and only their contribution to the company is at risk.

-Unlike traditional forms such as the EPE or SA, the IKE requires a minimum capital of just €1, which can be contributed in cash, in kind, or even as intangible assets or services (called “capital contributions in kind”).
+Unlike traditional forms such as the EPE or SA, the IKE requires a minimum capital contribution of just €1, which can be provided in cash, in kind, or as “capital contributions in kind”, such as intangible assets or services.

-An IKE can be established by a single individual (Single-Member IKE) or multiple partners.
-It features a flexible internal governance system, with fewer formalities than other company types, and can be managed by one or more administrators depending on its articles of association.
+An IKE can be established by one individual (a Single-Member IKE) or by multiple partners.
+It has a flexible internal governance system with fewer formalities than other company types and can be managed by one or more administrators, depending on its articles of association.

 This legal form is often compared to the German UG (haftungsbeschränkt) or the British Ltd.